geokai/CCNA_Networking_Fundamentals_Course/S3_Basic_Networking_Terms/3_10_A_bit_of_networking_history/A_bit_of_networking_history.md

 3. Next came the copper twisted pair cables, cat-5 and cat-6, optical cables, and wireless connectivity.
-   Cat-5 utp consists of four pairs of twisted copper wire terminating in a RJ45 connector.
+   Cat-5 utp consists of four pairs of twisted copper wire terminating in an RJ45 connector.
    Cat-6 is the shielded version of cat-5.
-Each twisted pair is shielded, then the a further shielding is used around the pairs, and the RJ45 connector is also shielded.
-This alows the cable to handle higher transfer rate of data.
+Each twisted pair is shielded, then a further shielding is used around the pairs, and the RJ45 connector is also shielded.
+This allows the cable to handle a higher transfer rate of data.
-   All forms of connectivity methods require a network interface card which has a _burnt-in_ unique identification number known as a MAC address.
+   All forms of connectivity methods require a network interface card which has a _burnt-in_ unique identification number known as a *MAC* address.
 This unique id is used for addressing within the network telecommunications system.